-286. The bank shall provide finance to exporters against goods sent for exhibition and sale abroad in the normal course in the first instance.
+282. The bank shall provide finance to exporters against goods sent for exhibition and sale abroad in the normal course in the first instance, and after the sale is completed, allow the benefit of rate of interest on such advances, if any, both at the pre-shipment stage and at the post-shipment stage, up to the stipulated periods, by way of a rebate.
 Such advances shall be given in separate accounts.